tr8dr/tr8dr.github.io/_posts/2020-08-13-FeatureSelection.markdown

 + \vec{\epsilon}
 $$

-PCA's selection of the higher variance (higher magnitude) component failed in this case.
-The function has 100x the sensitivity to the second 120 degree component in the data set, and almost no sensitivity to the 1st principal component.
-This demonstrates the problem with PCA, where the features with the largest variance may not correspond to core features the target is most dependent on.
+The above function has 100x the sensitivity to the 2nd PCA component in the features and very little sensitivity to the 1st PCA component.
+In selecting the 1st component (the component with highest variance), PCA has selected a noisy variable with little impact on f(x).
+Training a model for f(x) on the PCA reduced feature set would produce a very low accuracy, given that most of the information was in the 2nd component.

 While the above example was contrived, in practice I find that PCA often emphasizes the wrong features when performing dimensional reduction for my data sets.